pythonindia/inpycon-blog/README.md

 ## New Blog

-To create a new blog or page creat a file in contents like `touch blog/my-new-blog.rst`.
+To create a new blog or page create a file in contents like `touch blog/my-new-blog.rst`.

 example of content can be: